 - after cooling, you can close the lid - the fermentation process is over.

 You can start eating cabbage earlier, but it seems to me that after 3 days it is just perfect!
-You can add a vegetable oil, onions or cranberries.
+You can add vegetable oil, onions, or cranberries.